Information about the accreditation exam.

 IPEd accreditation exam

-The IPEd accreditation exam is held about every two years.
-The next exam is scheduled for Monday 12 August 2024.
+The IPEd accreditation exam is held every 2 years.
+The next exam is scheduled for August 2026

 Information about the exam is set out below under the following headings:

 If you have a question not answered below or in the linked pages and documents, contact your Accreditation Board branch delegate in the first instance.
 If you do not belong to an IPEd branch, contact the delegate for your area or the chair of the Accreditation Board.
-Contact information is on the Accreditation Board page.
+Contact information is on the Governance of accreditation page.

 Benefits of sitting the exam